slidevjs/slidev/themes/use.md

 ---
 ```

-You can either directly start the server and it will show up the prompt to install the theme automatically for you
+You can start the server, which will prompt you to install the theme automatically

 <div class="language-md">
 <pre>